maintainable/framework/doc/mvc/controllers.rst

 - ``type``: the content type, defaulting to 'application/octet-stream'

-- ``disposition``: Suggest to the browser that th file should be displayed inline (option ``inline``) or downloaded and saved (option ``attachment``, the default)
+- ``disposition``: Suggest to the browser that the file should be displayed inline (option ``inline``) or downloaded and saved (option ``attachment``, the default)

 Send a JPEG and display it inline::